Linear Algebra

 Ax=b

 We need special tools to work with vectors, and this is where matrices comes in.
-A matrix encodes a transformation on a vector, similar to how a function (f) encodes a transformation of x to y.
+A matrix encodes a Linear transformation on a vector, similar to how a function (f) encodes a transformation of x to y.

 eg.